feathersui/feathersui-starling/documentation/help/markdown/simple-scroll-bar.md

 author: Josh Tynjala

 ---
-# How to use the Feathers SimpleScrollBar Component
+# How to use the Feathers `SimpleScrollBar` Component

 The `SimpleScrollBar` component displays a numeric value between a minimum and maximum.
 The value may be changed by sliding a thumb along an invisible track in either a horizontal or a vertical direction.
 This component is designed to be used with subclasses of the `Scroller` class like the `ScrollContainer` and `List` components.

-Additionally, Feathers offers a `ScrollBar` component.
-This is a desktop-style scroll bar that offers a thumb, track, and two buttons for adjusting the value by a small step.
+<aside class="info">Additionally, Feathers offers a `ScrollBar` component.
+This is a desktop-style scroll bar that offers a thumb, track, and two buttons for adjusting the value by a small step.</aside>

 ## The Basics